Endorpheen/moneyapp/README.md

    - This command will create and start the necessary containers.
 The backend will be available at [http://localhost:8000](http://localhost:8000), and the frontend at [http://localhost:3002](http://localhost:3002).

 6. **Run Database Migrations:**
-   - Open a new PowerShell window and execute the following command to apply database migrations:
+   - First, you need to find the `container_id` for your backend container.
+To do this, run the following command to list all running containers:
      ```bash
-     docker compose exec backend python manage.py migrate
+     docker ps
      ```
+   - Look for the container running the backend service and copy its `CONTAINER ID`.

+   - Once you have the `container_id`, run the migrations:
+     ```bash
+     docker exec -it <container_id> python manage.py migrate
+     ```

 7. **Create a Superuser:**
-   - To create a superuser, enter the following command in the new PowerShell window:
+   - Similarly, create a superuser by running the following command (replacing `<container_id>` with your backend container's ID):
      ```bash
-     docker compose exec backend python manage.py createsuperuser
+     docker exec -it <container_id> python manage.py createsuperuser
      ```
    - Follow the prompts in the terminal to enter the superuser credentials.